palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 As of this morning, the latest state data is downloaded, parsed, cleaned and republished each day at [calaccess.californiacivicdata.org/downloads/latest/](http://calaccess.californiacivicdata.org/downloads/latest/).

 There you can download the entire dump, or just the files you want.
 The numerous errors that litter the source files have been eliminated.
-The data are converted to simple flat files of comma-separated values, easily imported to spreadsheets and other database software.
+The data have been converted to simple flat files of comma-separated values, easily imported to spreadsheets and other database software.

 <figure style="margin: 28px 0 8px 0;">